Muneerali199/thunder/README.md

 ## ✨ Features

 ### 🚀 Core Functionality
-- 🖱️ **Drag-and-Drop Builder** - Intuitive visual editor for seamless website creation
+- 🖱️ **Drag-and-Drop Builder** - Intuitive visual editor for seamless website creation.
-- 🎨 **Template Gallery** - Choose from 50+ responsive templates tailored for various industries
+- 🎨 **Template Gallery** - Choose from 50+ responsive templates tailored for various industries.
-- 📱 **Cross-Device Preview** - Real-time simulation across devices
+- 📱 **Cross-Device Preview** - Real-time simulation across devices.
-- 🌈 **Style Customizer** - Extensive support for CSS and theme variables
+- 🌈 **Style Customizer** - Extensive support for CSS and theme variables.

 ### 🔧 Advanced Features
-- 🌍 **One-Click Deployment** - Publish your site to a custom domain effortlessly
+- 🌍 **One-Click Deployment** - Publish your site to a custom domain effortlessly.
-- 🤝 **Team Collaboration** - Co-edit with your team in real time
+- 🤝 **Team Collaboration** - Co-edit with your team in real time.
-- 🕒 **Version History** - Rollback to any previous version with ease
+- 🕒 **Version History** - Rollback to any previous version with ease.
-- 📊 **Analytics Integration** - Monitor traffic and performance directly from the builder
+- 📊 **Analytics Integration** - Monitor traffic and performance directly from the builder.

-### 🔐 Authentication & Database
-- 🔒 **Supabase Authentication** - Secure email/password authentication
-- 💾 **Real-time Database** - PostgreSQL with real-time subscriptions
-- 👤 **User Profiles** - Comprehensive user management
-- 🔑 **Row Level Security** - Database-level security policies

 ---